TimSusa/scrum-poker/README.md

 ### Why Scrum Poker?
-This is just a version of scrum poker without adds.
+This is just a version of scrum poker without ads.
 It is not the best code and this is not rocket science.
 We just want scrum-poker without getting sick of human infected cards!